A Semi-supervised Physics-Aware Triple-Stream Underwater Image Enhancement Network: Experimental Results

-The quantitative evaluation of our methods and eight baselines for transmission estimation and color restoration is reported in Table \ref{tab:squid}.
-It can be seen that our method achieved the superior, or at least the comparable, performance to that of the eight baselines on four different subsets of Test-R53.
-Specifically, our method outperformed the baselines with a large margin on both the Michmoret and Katzaa subsets no matter which metric was considered, while it performed comparably to the best baseline on the Nachsholim and Satil subsets.
+The quantitative evaluation of our methods and four prior-based baselines for transmission estimation and color restoration is reported in Table \ref{tab:squid}.
+It can be seen that our method achieved the superior, or at least the comparable, performance to that of the four prior-based baselines on four different subsets of Test-R53.
+Specifically, our method outperformed the baselines with a large margin on both the Michmoret and Katzaa subsets, no matter which metric was considered.
 It should be noted that none of these methods produced a PCC value higher than 0.12 on the Satil subset.
 The inferior results may be attributed to the special scenes contained in this subset \cite{water_hl_2}.
-As shown in Fig. \ref{fig:estimation}, our method is able to perform transmission estimation and color restoration by directly learning from the limited real-world underwater images.
+As shown in Fig. \ref{fig:estimation}, our method was able to perform transmission estimation and color restoration by directly learning from the limited real-world underwater images.